diogoviveiros/diogoviveiros.github.io/_portfolio/3Turtlebot Tag.md

 ---
 title: "Robotics: Turtlebot Tag"
-excerpt: "Final Project for my UChicago Robotics Class.
-Using Python to program two robots - a chaser and a runner - to play a game of tag with each other.
+excerpt: "Coding in Python to program two robots - a chaser and a runner - to play a game of tag with each other.
 Developed path prediction algorithm to predict runner's future location"
 collection: portfolio
 ---